Eines-Informatiques-Avancades/Project-II/README.md

 ### Installing

-1. Download all the files with extension `.f90` and the `Makefile` and place them in the same directory.
+1. Download all the files with extension `.f90`, `.gn` and the `Makefile` and place them in the same directory.
 2. Modify the compilator, optimizator and flag variables in `Makefile` to your preference.
 3. Modify the parameters of your simulation in `inputs.txt`.